front-end-foundations/session1/README.md

 ##The Doctype

+Open box-model.html in Chrome, right click on the text and select Inspect.

 A doctype is the first piece of text in an HTML document and the first thing a browser sees when it attempts to display (or 'parse') your page.
 It tells the browser which version of HTML your are using and how it should render the code.

 ```<!doctype html>```